tBuLi/symfit/docs/fitting_types.rst

 Fitting multiple datasets
 -------------------------
-A common fitting problem, is to fit to multiple datasets.
+A common fitting problem is to fit to multiple datasets.
 This is sometimes referred to as global fitting.
 In such fits parameters might be shared between the fits to the different datasets.
 The same syntax used for ODE fitting makes this problem very easy to solve in :mod:`symfit`.